nethesis/parceler/README.md

 curl -X POST -H Accept:application/json -H Authorization:Bearer <token> <url>/repository/<repository_name>/milestone
 ```

-## List of behaviours in case of distribution of faulty packages
+## List of behaviors when faulty packages get accidentally distributed

 The following list is a guide on how to handle the distribution of faulty packages, to find which of the snapshots has a
 faulty package go to the [list repository files](#listing-files-in-a-repository) section.